edeustace/play2-scalate/README.md

 Clone this repo, ```play run``` in this directory and look at the samples.

-Samples provides views for mustache, scaml and jade templates.
+Samples provide views for mustache, scaml and jade templates.

 ### TODO
 * Include Play objects (request, session, routes, …) in the scope of templates
-* Pre-compilation ?